DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 This document contains information on some of the best practices developers should follow to avoid certain security breaches.
 Each section of this document describes a possible use-case scenario that exposes the security issue and the vulnerabilities associated with it, together with information on how to mitigate the security problems.

 The security issues are all shown in a simple Visual Studio solution.
 This solution includes fully commented code samples that show how to avoid each security breach.
-You will need to have DevExpress ASP.NET controls installed in order to load and compile the solution.
+You will need to have DevExpress ASP.NET controls installed to load and compile the solution.
 You can download the installer from the [DevExpress website](https://devexpress.com).

 ---